apache/apisix-ingress-controller/docs/en/latest/practices/how-to-access-Apache-APISIX-Prometheus-Metrics-on-k8s.md

 ## Conclusion

-This article describes the steps on how to use the `public-api` plugin to protect Prometheus and monitor the Apache APISIX.
-Currently, only some basic configurations are included, if you want to see some of the metrics displayed with Grafana, please refer to this [link](https://apisix.apache.org/zh/blog/2021/12/13/monitor-apisix-ingress-controller-with-prometheus/#).
-We will continue to polish and upgrade, add more metrics and integrate data surface APISIX metrics to bring you a better monitoring experience.
+This article describes how to use the `public-api` plugin to protect Prometheus and monitor the Apache APISIX.
+Currently, only some basic configurations include.
+If you want to see some of the metrics displayed with Grafana, please refer to this [link](https://apisix.apache.org/zh/blog/2021/12/13/monitor-apisix-ingress-controller-with-prometheus/#).
+We will continue to polish and upgrade, add more metrics and integrate data surface APISIX metrics to improve your monitoring experience.

 Of course, we welcome all interested parties to contribute to the [Apache APISIX Ingress Controller project](https://github.com/apache/apisix-ingress-controller) and look forward to working together to make the APISIX Ingress Controller more comprehensive.